RobTillaart/statHelpers/README.md

 An experimental **bigFactorial(n)** calculation to get an idea of the big numbers. it can calculate factorials up to an exponent of 4294967295 max.
-100.000.000! can be done in 38 minutes on an ESP32 @240 Mhz.
+100.000.000! can be done in 38 minutes on an ESP32 at 240 MHz.
 Maximum value for n is **518678059! ==  2.1718890e4294967292** a number that took ~10 hrs to calculate.

 An experimental **bigPermutation(n, k)** calculation, to handle big numbers too.